-- Phone for an appointment with your candidates.
+- Phone for an appointment at the surgery.

-- State briefly the subject you wish to discuss and who will be coming.
+- Write to your MP first, briefly stating the points you will raise and who will be coming.

-- Be confident, plain and straightforward and don’t use your visit to threaten the candidate – it will guarantee a loss of sympathy.
+- Be confident, plain and straightforward and don’t use your visit to threaten the MP – it will guarantee a loss of sympathy.

-- Always start by thanking the candidate for making the appointment.
+- Always start by thanking the MP for making the appointment.

 - Careful planning is the key to successful lobbying.
-Settle on three or four main points and leave most of the details to arise from questions the candidate asks.
+Settle on three or four main points and leave most of the details to arise from questions the MP asks.

-- Leave a piece of prepared information, for example a BASC magazine.
+- Leave a piece of prepared information.
 Say that you would appreciate the opportunity of a further meeting should any other important issues arise.

-- If there are any important local BASC or club functions, send the candidate an invitation – the gesture will be appreciated.
+- If there are any important local BASC or club functions, send the MP an invitation – the gesture will be appreciated.
 Regular contact is an important factor in lobbying.

-You will be visiting your candidate to seek their support, tell them about shooters’ concerns for the future of the sport and that you are interested to know where they stand on the matter.
+You will be visiting your MP to tell them about shooters’ concerns for the future of the sport, and that you are interested to know where your MP stands on the matter.

-- Tell the candidate what kind of shooting you do
+- Tell the member what kind of shooting you do

 - If they are not familiar with it, explain briefly and invite them along to find out more